Last Updated on 9 months by DIARYNIGRACIA

 On a whim…

-Jumping with both of my feet— realizing how terrific is the opportunity to be given big responsibilities, to have a steep learning curve, advance fast, and make good money to which we cannot earn in our country, so this is why I am now here in Kuwait… because of the challenging rewards and to give myself a purpose from this experience.
+Jumping with both of my feet— realizing how terrific the opportunity to be given big responsibilities, to have a steep learning curve, advance fast, and make good money to which we cannot earn in our country, so this is why I am now here in Kuwait… because of the challenging rewards and to give myself a purpose from this experience.
 Oh! and yes, I want an adventurous life too, but I didn’t expect a much adventurous life as an OFW.
-Only I wanted then for myself was a new experience, new environment…but this taught me how to appreciate this world, which can be beautiful that we could have ever imagined.
+Only I wanted then for myself was a new experience, a new environment…but this taught me how to appreciate this world, which can be beautiful than we could have ever imagined.

-For a quite a while, I felt as If I were feeling my way in the dark and the wind was blowing the wrong way.
+For quite a while, I felt as If I were feeling my way in the dark and the wind was blowing the wrong way.
 First six months was really feeling restless, like I feel I didn’t quite fit in.
 And somehow it began to feel like some higher power was issuing me an ultimatum…to leave the country.
 I began to feel that somehow I didn’t see the right thing.
 My walks got a particular shake of the head and fearful eye rolling at the heavens.

 So I studied forward and learned their social rules and cultural knowledge which really paid off and the helping skill I learned that we needed for survival here is the pantomime and the friendly Google.